-After registration the next step in the process is to apply for a temporary work visa for the Doctor and any accompanying and eligible dependants.
-The Temporary Skilled Shortage (TSS) visa (Subclass 482) allows you to live and work in Australia for up to 4 years (dependent on the length of their job offer).
+Immigration After registration the next step in the process is to apply for a temporary work visa for the Doctor and any accompanying and eligible dependants.
+The Temporary Work (Skilled) visa (Subclass 457) allows you to live and work in Australia for up to 4 years (dependent on the length of their job offer).
 It can be renewed multiple times, each time for up to four years, and allows dependants to travel, live and work in Australia with you for the same duration.
 The application is submitted online and approved electronically.
 Further information is available from the Department of Immigration and Citizenship.

-Australia's Fabulous Lifestyle
+All Doctors must satisfy the requirements of the Medical Board of Australia's English Language Policy, which can be found here.
+Any applicants not educated in secondary and tertiary education in an English-speaking country will need to pass the Academic Module of the International English Language Testing System (IELTS).
+Tests can be taken regularly in test centres worldwide - please see the IELTS website for further details. tutorials available online.